Hi, I'm Hugo.

 Team leadership

-I aim to make sure any work environment I am involved in feels safe and welcoming for everyone.
+Over the years, I have learned how to work with a wide variety of personalities.
+I strive to be a present colleague and mentor.
+I make a strong effort to get to know those working with me and understand what matters to them.
+I aim to make sure our work environment feels safe and welcoming for everyone.
 I want students to feel that their ideas are welcome, and that we are working together to achieve a common goal.
-Ultimately, I want science to be fun for everyone involved :)
+Ultimately, I want science to be challenging but fun for everyone involved :)

 Portfolio